N-Shivaram25/ssPrime-EventHorizon/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for Event Horizon

-This guide will help you deploy your Event Horizon project to Vercel.
+This guide will help you deploy your Event Horizon project to Vercel using a **separate client and server deployment** approach.

 ## Prerequisites